Daliborkozar/Retiranje/README.md

 # Retiranje
-Project for a trailer rental - structure of the website - waiting for material(text and photos) to complete the rest
+Project for a trailer rental - based on my previous work in the same industry following recommendation for the job done.

-This project is still waiting for the client to provide text and images so i can finish it, but for me it was a great chance to make a responsive website with CSS Grid.
+The challenging part for me was to make it from scratch with using CSS Grid and a mobile menu using some basic JS.